 The attention span of average consumers is merely eight seconds.
 Companies must relate to the customers with something that is relevant to them – within this short span of time through Experiential Marketing.

 There is a clear rationale that works behind experiential marketing.
-The consumer is said to buy a product, all that is based on the personal interaction with the brand – that is the experience with brand.
-This is what generates the brand loyalty.
+The consumer is said to buy a product, all that is based on personal interaction with the brand – that is the experience with the brand.
+This is what generates brand loyalty.

 As customer expectations are increasingly on the rise, traditional marketing fails to leave a lasting impact – rather the “low sticky value” in the minds of the clients.
 This is where experiential marketing scores over the traditional form.